AliouneDiouf/MyoCoach/README.md

 Don't be afraid you will not use to program anything again , just some commands to enter ;).
 Now you will really begin to build the system !

-* :one:  Create an account on the online programming tool developed by Arduino: [Arduino Web Editor](https://create.arduino.cc)
+* :one:  **Create an account** on the online programming tool developed by Arduino: [Arduino Web Editor](https://create.arduino.cc)

-* :two:  Install the Arduino Web Editor [plugin](https://create.arduino.cc/getting-started/plugin)
+* :two:  **Install the Arduino Web Editor** [plugin](https://create.arduino.cc/getting-started/plugin)

 * :three: Importing the **myocoach.ino**  file into the online code editor

-* :four: Connecting the Arduino card to the computer you have already installed the arduino software
+* :four: **Connecting the Arduino card to the computer you have already installed the arduino software

-* :five: Transfer the MyoCoach program to the Arduino card.
+* :five: **Transfer the MyoCoach program to the Arduino card**.
 After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.

 * :six: Considering that you have already flash your raspberry pi SD card following the tutorial we gave you previously , you can plug it on the raspberry pi and start it
-After the  boot phase , download the MyoCoach file project from your raspberry pi by typing on the terminal of your raspberry pi  this command:
+After the  boot phase , **download the MyoCoach file project** from your raspberry pi by typing on the terminal of your raspberry pi  this command:

 ```bash
 $ git clone https://github.com/AliouneDiouf/MyoCoach.git